Quick Facts About Dana Corporation

 Who Is at Risk of Asbestos Exposure from Dana Corporation?

-For many years, Dana Corporation made various asbestos-containing products for regular and heavy-duty vehicle companies.
-In a 2025 update to its Risk Management for Asbestos, Part 1: Chrysotile Asbestos, the U.S. Environmental Protection Agency specifically discusses the health risks associated with chrysotile in automotive brakes.
+For many years, Dana Corporation produced several asbestos-containing products for regular and heavy-duty vehicles.
+In a 2025 update to its Risk Management for Asbestos, Part 1: Chrysotile Asbestos, the U.S. Environmental Protection Agency highlighted the health risks of chrysotile asbestos in automotive brakes.
+The agency stated exposure poses an unreasonable risk of cancers such as mesothelioma and lung, ovarian and laryngeal cancers from chronic inhalation.

 Higher-Risk Jobs for Asbestos Exposure at Dana Corporation